-(2) In compliance with paragraph 24 (2) of this Regulation and paragraph 1 (9) of Part A of this Schedule, the operator of every aircraft to which this Schedule applies shall establish and include in the Operations manual relating to the aircraft particulars of Aerodrome (or heliport) operating minima appropriate to every aerodrome (or heliport) of intended departure or landing and every alternate aerodrome (or heliport):
+- 1. Aerodrome (or heliport) operating minima for take-off, approach to landing and landing by commercial air transport aircraft registered in Macao. - (1) In compliance with paragraph 24 (2) of this Regulation, the operator of every aircraft to which this Schedule applies shall establish and include in the Operations manual relating to the aircraft particulars of Aerodrome (or heliport) operating minima appropriate to every aerodrome (or heliport) of intended departure or landing and every alternate aerodrome (or heliport).

-(a) in respect of aerodromes (or heliport) to be used only on a flight which is not a scheduled journey or any part thereof it shall be sufficient to include in the Operations manual, data and instructions by means of which the appropriate Aerodrome (or heliport) operating minima can be calculated by the pilot-in-command of the aircraft; and
+(a) in respect of aerodromes (or heliports) to be used only on a flight which is not a scheduled journey or any part thereof it shall be sufficient to include in the Operations manual, data and instructions by means of which the appropriate Aerodrome (or heliport) operating minima can be calculated by the pilot-in-command of the aircraft; and

-- (b) in respect of aerodromes (or heliport) at which meteorological observations cannot be communicated to the pilot-in-command of an aircraft in flight, it shall be sufficient to include in the approved Operations manual, general directions to pilots concerning Aerodrome (or heliport) operating minima for safe operation. - (3) The Aerodrome (or heliport) operating minima specified shall not, in respect of any aerodromes (or heliports), be less favourable than any declared in respect of that aerodromes (or heliports) by the Civil Aviation Authority, unless the Civil Aviation Authority otherwise permits in writing. - (4) In establishing Aerodrome (or heliport) operating minima for the purposes of this Part the operator of the aircraft registered in Macao shall take into account the following matters: - (a) the type, performance and handling characteristics of the aircraft; - (b) the composition of the flight crew, their competence and experience; - (c) the dimensions and characteristics of the runways which may be selected for use for aeroplanes or the declared distances for helicopters; - (d) the adequacy and performance of the available visual and non-visual ground aids; - (e) the equipment available on the aircraft for the purpose of navigation and/or control of the flight path during the approach to landing and the missed approach; - (f) the obstacles in the approach and missed approach areas and the obstacle clearance altitude/height for the instrument approach procedures; - (g) the means used to determine and report meteorological conditions; - (h) the obstacles in the climb-out areas and necessary clearance margins; - (i) instrument approach and landing operations of Category II and Category III shall not be authorized unless RVR information is provided.
-For instrument approach and landing operations, Aerodrome (or heliport) operating minima below 800 m visibility shall not be authorized unless RVR information is provided; and - (j) operational procedures designed to ensure that an aircraft being used to conduct precision approaches crosses the threshold by a safe margin, with the aircraft in the landing configuration and attitude. - (5) With reference to paragraph 28 (3) and 29 (5) (6) of this Regulation, an aircraft shall not commence a flight at a time when: - (a) the cloud ceiling or the runway visual range or visibility as appropriate, at the aerodrome (or heliport) of departure is less than the minimum respectively specified for take-off; or - (b) according to the information available to the pilot-in-command of the aircraft it would not be able, without contravening paragraph (7) of this Part, commence or continue an approach to landing at the aerodrome (or heliport) of intended destination at the estimated time of arrival there and at any alternate aerodrome (or heliport) at any time at which according to a reasonable estimate the aircraft would arrive there. - (6) With reference to paragraph 28 (3) and 29 (5) (6) of this Regulation, an aircraft shall not: - (a) commence or continue an instrument approach beyond the outer marker fix in case of precision approach, or below 300 m (1 000 ft) above the aerodrome (or heliport) in case of non-precision approach, unless the reported visibility or controlling RVR is above the specified minimum; or
+- (b) in respect of aerodromes (or heliports) at which meteorological observations cannot be communicated to the pilot-in-command of an aircraft in flight, it shall be sufficient to include in the approved Operations manual, general directions to pilots concerning Aerodrome (or heliport) operating minima for safe operation. - (2) The Aerodrome (or heliport) operating minima specified shall not, in respect of any aerodromes (or heliports), be less favourable than any declared in respect of that aerodromes (or heliports) by the Civil Aviation Authority, unless the Civil Aviation Authority otherwise permits in writing. - (3) In establishing Aerodrome (or heliport) operating minima for the purposes of this Part the operator of the aircraft registered in Macao shall take into account the following matters: - (a) the type, performance and handling characteristics of the aircraft; - (b) the composition of the flight crew, their competence and experience; - (c) the dimensions and characteristics of the runways which may be selected for use for aeroplanes or the declared distances for helicopters; - (d) the adequacy and performance of the available visual and non-visual ground aids; - (e) the equipment available on the aircraft for the purpose of navigation and/or control of the flight path during the approach to landing and the missed approach; - (f) the obstacles in the approach and missed approach areas and the obstacle clearance altitude/height for the instrument approach procedures; - (g) the means used to determine and report meteorological conditions; - (h) the obstacles in the climb-out areas and necessary clearance margins; - (i) instrument approach and landing operations of Category II and Category III shall not be authorized unless RVR information is provided.
+For instrument approach and landing operations, Aerodrome (or heliport) operating minima below 800 m visibility shall not be authorized unless RVR information is provided; and - (j) operational procedures designed to ensure that an aircraft being used to conduct precision approaches crosses the threshold by a safe margin, with the aircraft in the landing configuration and attitude. - (4) With reference to paragraph 28 (3) of this Regulation, a flight: - (a) to be conducted in accordance with the visual flight rules (VFR) shall not be commenced unless current meteorological reports or a combination of current reports and forecasts indicate that the meteorological conditions along the route or that part of the route to be flown under the visual flight rules will, at the appropriate time, be such as to enable compliance with these rules; - (b) to be conducted in accordance with instrument flight rules (IFR):